 Tennessee seemed like a huge underdog to legalize sports betting not all that long ago.
 That began to change in late 2018 after a bill seeking to authorize in-person and mobile sports betting was introduced by bipartisan coalition of sponsors.

-HB 0001 has been approved by the TN legislature and Governor Lee committed to letting the bill pass into law without his signature despite his opposition to gambling expansion.
-The law is scheduled to take effect on July 1st and will allow licensed betting sites to begin offering online wagering shortly thereafter.
+HB 0001 was approved by the TN legislature and Governor Lee committed to letting the bill pass into law without his signature despite his opposition to gambling expansion.
+Governor Lee kept his word and allowed the bill to pass in May 2019.

 Under the law, mobile sports betting is authorized in Tennessee and establishes a tax rate of 20%.
 The bill originally called for retail sportsbooks to be authorized at brick-and-mortar locations, but an amendment has since scratched that to leave TN sports betting an online-only prospect.